Data Breach Investigation Services

 5. Post-incident report

-The final part of data breach investigation services is creating a post–incident report that details all that stakeholders need to know about the threat.
+The final part of the investigation services is creating a post–incident report that details all that stakeholders need to know about the threat.
 This is where everything is analyzed, and the information documented is pieced together to make sense.

 A post incidence report typically includes lessons learned from the breach to ensure that there is no reoccurrence and that the network is strengthened to minimize the risk of future attempts succeeding.